fresheneesz/bitcoinThroughputAnalysis/README.md

 These considerations are all affected by transaction throughput and blocksize.

-\#1 is important to bitcoin, but is the least affected by increased block size, since miners are generally either large powerful server farms or large mining pools.
+\#1 is important to bitcoin, but may be the least affected by increased block size, since miners are generally either large powerful server farms or large mining pools.
 Miners are unlikely to drop out of bitcoin even if there were many orders of magnitude more transactions (as long as fees held up).
+However, there is the issue of block propagation time, which has only been partially mitigated with advancements like [compact blocks](https://bitcoincore.org/en/2016/06/07/compact-blocks-faq/).

 \#2 is important, but we don't need everyone to do it - just a critical mass.
-As long as even 5% of the network is honest and passes around data, the network can be supported during normal operation.
+As long as even a small percentage of the network is honest and passes around data, the network can be supported during normal operation.
+The smaller this percentage, however, the more load nodes that do pass around this data must take on.

 \#3 This one is most affected by blocksize changes.
-SPV nodes are very tempting as they come up almost instantly, don't require any major harddrive space or processor usage, and also give close-to-full-node security using SPV proofs.
+SPV nodes are very tempting as they come up almost instantly, don't require any major harddrive space or processor usage, and also give security guarantees somewhat close to full nodes.
 So the more painful it is to be a full node, the more people are going to use an SPV node instead.

 \#4 In the case of a hard fork, SPV nodes won't know what's going on.
 They'll blindly follow whatever chain their SPV server is following.
 If enough SPV nodes take payments in the new currency rather than the old currency, they're more likely to acquiesce to the new chain even if they'd rather keep the old rules.

 \#5  is relevant because the primary tradeoff for this is that increasing the number of outgoing connections each node makes reduces their suceptibility, but this also increases network load for each node, especially if many nodes are leeching data but not seeding.

-Some of the affects of a larger blocksize:
+Some of the effects of a larger blocksize:

 A. Users would need to store more data on their harddrive.
+This includes both nodes that store the historical blockchain as well as pruning nodes that need to store the UTXO set, since a larger blocksize is likely to mean more growth of the UTXO set.

 B. Users would need to use more bandwidth to download and upload more data from and to their peers.

 C. Users would need to use more of their computer's CPU time and memory to verify transactions.

 D. Users who can't do A, B, or C (or feel its not worth it) would not be able to run a full node, and would instead use a less intensive node like an SPV node.

+# The State of Available Machine Resources

+I will choose system requirements for 90% of the users and for the top 10% of users, but first we need to understand what machine resources are available to people around the world.

 ## Bandwidth